NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Preliminaries

 \subsection{NP-Hard Graph Problems}

-NP-hard (NPH) graph problems constitute a set of computationally intractable challenges in theoretical computer science, characterized by exponential computational complexity in worst-case scenarios and the absence of efficient polynomial-time algorithmic solutions.
-We select three representative NPH graph problems from GraphArena \cite{tang2024grapharena}: Graph Edit Distance (GED), Traveling Salesman Problem (TSP), and Maximum Clique Problem (MCP).
-These tasks are chosen for their \textbf{structural and operational diversity}: GED evaluates the similarity between graph pairs via edit operations, TSP identifies optimal paths in weighted graphs, and MCP seeks dense substructures in unweighted graphs.
-This diversity minimizes overlap in solution strategies and graph characteristics, thereby introducing a rich variety of reasoning paradigms.
-The remaining three NPH graph problems in GraphArena are not included in our training set, as they are closely related to the selected ones: the Maximum Independent Set (MIS) and MCP are equivalent via graph complementation; MIS and Minimum Vertex Cover (MVC) are complementary within the same graph; and there exists a quantitative relationship between the Maximum Common Subgraph (MCS) and GED.
+NP-hard (NPH) graph problems are intractable challenges in theoretical computer science with no known polynomial-time solutions.
+We select three representative NPH graph problems for training: Graph Edit Distance (GED), Traveling Salesman Problem (TSP), and Maximum Clique Problem (MCP).
+These tasks are chosen for their structural and operational diversity: GED evaluates the similarity between graph pairs via edit operations, TSP identifies optimal paths in weighted graphs, and MCP seeks dense substructures in unweighted graphs.
+This diversity minimizes overlap in solution strategies, thereby introducing a rich variety of reasoning paradigms.
+The formal definitions of these tasks are as follows: